Azacitidine Injection Prescribing Information

 Handling and Disposal

-Azacitidine for Injection is a cytotoxic drug.
-Follow applicable special handling and disposal procedures.
-1
+Azacitidine for injection is a hazardous drug.
+Follow applicable special handling and disposal procedures.1

-Advise patients to avoid breastfeeding while receiving azacitidine [see Use in Specific Populations (8.2)].
+Advise patients to avoid breastfeeding while receiving Azacitidine for injection and for 1 week after the last dose [see Use in Specific Populations (8.2)].

 Caution: Cytotoxic Agent